Franklin Green

-Franklin Crawford "Frank" Green (born May 5, 1933) is an American former sport shooter who competed in the 1964 Summer Olympics.
+Franklin Crawford Green (May 5, 1933 – October 24, 2003) was an American sport shooter who competed in the 1964 Summer Olympics.

+Biography

+Green was born in Chicago, Illinois on May 5, 1933.
 He won 2 gold medals in the 1963 Pan-Am Games in pistol shooting.
-He won another Pan-American Games gold medal in 1967 as a member of the team which won the free pistol-team match.
+Green won another Pan-American Games gold medal in 1967 as a member of the team which won the free pistol-team match.
 He was the 1968 US free-pistol champion.
-He was National Rifle Association national pistol champion in 1968.
+Green was National Rifle Association national pistol champion in 1968.
 He held several patents and manufactured the Green Free-Pistol manufactured under the name Electroarms.

-Green was born in Chicago, Illinois.
+Green died in Grand Junction, Colorado on October 24, 2003, at the age of 70.